 Linking Poverty Reduction and Environmental Sustainability in Armenia

-In order to address development challenges in Armenia, the UN Environment Program (UNEP) and UNDP introduced a joint Poverty Environment Initiative (PEI) programme, which aims to contribute to poverty reduction and improved well-being of poor and vulnerable groups through inclusion of environmental issues into national development processes.
+In order to address development challenges in Armenia, the UN Environment Program (UN Environment) and UNDP introduced a joint Poverty Environment Initiative (PEI) programme, which aims to contribute to poverty reduction and improved well-being of poor and vulnerable groups through inclusion of environmental issues into national development processes.

 In Armenia, sectors like mining and agriculture were considered to be important engines of growth during the last decades.
 At the same time, significant degradation of natural resources and a high level of pollution were recorded in the country.
 It became evident that the current model of economic development in Armenia, based on over-exploitation and degradation of natural capital, combined with lack of economic diversification, constitutes a challenge for ensuring sustainable economic development and social equity.